felixgrewe/linux_cookbook/files/install_mrbayes.md

 ~~~
 >You may have to adjust to the newest version number that you downloaded

-To start MrBayes with 6 parallel processors:
+To start MrBayes with 6 parallel cores:
 ~~~
 cd ~
 mpirun -np 6 ~/programs/mb